Accelerating the Advancement of Agricultural Innovation

 How do I apply for this program?

-· Please review all Program documents and related links on this website for pertinent details.
+· Review all Program documents and related links on this website for pertinent details.

 · The legal name of the ‘Applicant’ is required.
 This entity must be able to enter into a Grant Agreement with the Government of Alberta.

-· Applications are accepted by email (include scanned copy of the signed ‘Part G Statement of Certification’) OR by mail (include original signed ‘Part G Statement of Certification’).
+· Applications are accepted by email (include scanned copy of the signed ‘Part G Statement of Certification’) or by mail (include original signed by hand ‘Part G Statement of Certification’).
 Please see the Application final page for details.
-Sign Part G by hand.
+Please name the application in a format such as: ACC.LegalApplicantName.First3WordsProjectTitle.MonthYear.

 · To receive updates on the Program status, please go to www.cap.alberta.ca and click on the yellow icon to ‘Subscribe to Receive Program Announcements’.